SheldonTsen/shapes/README.md

-# Shapes K-means Clustering
+# K-means Community Detection Analysis

-This project performs K-means clustering analysis on the multishapes dataset.
+This project implements community detection using iterative k-means clustering followed by co-occurrence analysis on the multishapes dataset.

 ## Setup with uv